Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - Prop drilling can make code harder and to maintain to avoid prop drilling.
 We can use using context api or redux

 **7.What is component?**
 -	A component is an independent, reusable bit of code which divides the UI into smaller pieces.
--	**There are two possible ways to create a component.**
+-	**There are three possible ways to create a component.**

   i.**Function Components:** is the simplest way to create a component.
 Those are pure JavaScript functions that accept props as a parameter.
   ```